pablop16n/web-docs-scorer/README.md

 `bad_characters / alphabetic_characters * 100`

-This score and its thresholds are non-lineal and language-dependent.
+This score and its thresholds are lineal and language-dependent.
 In Spanish, for example, the score distribution is as follows:

 | Bad chars score  |    Percentage      |
 |---|---|